hychiang73/ipio_touch_driver/README.md

 In this case the slave address is 0x41, and the name of table calls **tchip,ilitek**. **touch,irq-gpio** and **touch,reset-gpio** represent INT pin and RESET pin separately.

 # Release Note
+* V1.0.3.7
+  * Usiing devm (resource-managed) to allocate memory for the core structures.
+  * Patch open test.
+  * Fixed FW mode switch to be more readable.
+  * Rewrite HW CRC mechnaism.
+  * Improved the mechnaism of check fw upgrade.

 * V1.0.3.6
   * Remove ILI7807(F & H) from support list.
   * Add ESD check